Pakistan Muslim League (N): Azad Kashmir Legislative Assembly elections

-Gilgit-Baltistan Assembly Elections
+Gilgit-Baltistan Assembly elections

 Structure

 The major function of the General Council Meeting (or Central Working Committee) is to elect presidents and secretaries, while it is also responsible for promoting PML-N activities.
 The GCM's meetings are generally held at the Jinnah Convention Centre in Islamabad.

-Nawaz Sharif was elected the President of Pakistan Muslim League (N) in 2011.
+Nawaz Sharif was elected President of the PML (N) in 2011.
 The General Council Meeting raises funds and coordinates campaign strategy, and it has local committees in every province and in most large cities, counties, and legislative districts, but these have far less money and influence than the national body.
 The Central Secretariat and the Parliament Lodges of the Pakistan Parliament play important roles in recruiting strong state candidates.

 Nawaz Sharif has been accused of corruption and involvement in smuggling large amounts of money outside the country, and he was recently revealed by the Panama Papers to have been involved in hiding money in offshore accounts and companies.

 Ideology

 Economic policies

-The Pakistan Muslim League (N) policies include liberal conservatism, environmental conservation, national conservatism, and most importantly, economic liberalism and fiscal conservatism.
+The Pakistan Muslim League (N) policies include conservative liberalism, environmental conservation, and most importantly, economic liberalism.
 Throughout its history, the Pakistan Muslim League (N) has emphasised the role of free markets and individual achievement as the primary factors behind economic prosperity, deregulation of all segments of the economic order, and the strong base of capitalism.
 In 1991, the PML-N's government established the National Highway Authority followed by inaugurating the M2 Motorways in 1997.

 The Pakistan Muslim League (N) generally opposes labour union management and large-scale workers' unions.
 The party holds that "prosperous agriculture is the backbone of national prosperity and diversification of the rural economy, by expanding non-farm rural employment, is critical for the alleviation of poverty".
 During its federal government, the PML-N successfully privatised the major heavy industries under its planned industrial development programme.